Best Places to Stay in St. George for Sports Tournaments and Team Travel

 The best places to stay in St. George for sports tournaments are the ones that make the weekend feel easier for everyone, not just the athlete.

-They give groups more space, better amenities, easier breaks between games, and a setup that turns the weekend into something more enjoyable than just waiting around at the fields.
+They give groups more space, easier meals, better downtime, and a setup that turns the weekend into something more enjoyable than just waiting around at the fields.

 If your tournament trip includes a lot of moving parts, the right home base can make the whole weekend feel smoother.